fndvit/mvtec-google-workshop/README.md

 They were hard times for many, and we want to explore the relationship between **our struggles** and **our solidarity** during the pandemic using [Google Trends](https://trends.google.com/).

-So the idea for this project is to visualize the dichotomy between **Who/When/Where/What for we ask for help** and **Who/When/Where/What for we offer help**.
+The idea for this project is to visualize the dichotomy between **Who/When/Where/What for we ask for help** and **Who/When/Where/What for we offer help**.
 A look at the trend in the last 5 years shows [a peak around March last year](https://trends.google.com/trends/explore?date=today%205-y&q=help) ... was it the pandemic?

 For example mental health issues, international solidarity and ways to support Black Lives Matter pop up in this view of [last year's trending topics](https://trends.google.com/trends/yis/2020/US/#4816dfbf-7056-428a-a89d-03bbd4a29ba6)